OpenTwinCities/opentwincities.github.com/hosting/index.md

 Do you have a civic app that needs an online home?
-There are all kinds of free website and app hosting options available, including hosting credits donated to Open Twin Cities from Amazon, Digital Ocean, and Microsoft, thanks to Code for America.
+There are all kinds of free website and app hosting options available, including hosting credits donated to Open Twin Cities from Amazon and Microsoft, thanks to Code for America.
 Below is a form you can fill out to let us know you'd like to make use of these kindly donated hosting options to host your open source, civic tech tool on a long term basis.